jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

  > **STILES**: These are Romulans!
 You run away from them and you guarantee war.
 They'll be back.
 Not just one ship but with everything they've got.
 You know that, Mister Science Officer.
 You're the expert on these people, always left out that one point.
 Why?
 I'm very interested in why.

-While, sure, Stiles is obviously showing a particularly personal kind of paranoia and bigotry that's probably intended to expose [Red Scare](https://en.wikipedia.org/wiki/Red_Scare) thinking, but there's more to this, for us.
+While, sure, Stiles is obviously showing a particularly personal kind of paranoia and bigotry that's probably intended to expose {% wiki Red_Scare|Red Scare|en %} thinking, but there's more to this, for us.

 Specifically, Stiles is singling out *Spock* for being connected to the Romulans in some way, and suggesting that he has been hiding this connection from everyone.
 And that's Spock personally, not Vulcans in general.
 And that seems odd, since it rather strongly implies that only a few humans have met Vulcans at all.